 Pursuant to the terms of the Conveyance, the Sponsor has the responsibility to market, or cause to be marketed, the oil and natural gas production attributable to the Net Profits Interest in the Underlying Properties.
 The terms of the Conveyance restrict the Sponsor from charging any fee for marketing production attributable to the Net Profits Interest other than fees for marketing paid to non-affiliates.
 Accordingly, a marketing fee is not deducted (other than fees paid to non-affiliates) in the calculation of the Net Profits Interest's share of net profits.
 The net profits to the Trust from the sales of oil and natural gas production from the Underlying Properties attributable to the Net Profits Interest is determined based on the same price that the Sponsor receives for sales of oil and natural gas production attributable to the Sponsor's interest in the Underlying Properties.
-However, if the oil or natural gas is processed, the net profits receive the same processing upgrade or downgrade as the Sponsor.
+However, if the oil or natural gas is processed, the net profits receive the same processing upgrade or downgrade that the Sponsor receives.

 The operators of the Underlying Properties sell the oil produced from the Underlying Properties to third-party crude oil purchasers.
 Oil production from the Underlying Properties is typically transported by truck from the field to the closest gathering facility or refinery.
-The operators sell the majority of the oil production from the Underlying Properties is usually based on a regional price applied to equal daily quantities in the month of delivery that is then reduced for differentials based upon delivery location and oil quality.
+The operators sell the majority of the oil production from the Underlying Properties under contracts using market sensitive pricing.
+The price received by the operators for the oil production from the Underlying Properties is usually based on a regional price applied to equal daily quantities in the month of delivery that is then reduced for differentials based upon delivery location and oil quality.
 Natural gas produced by the operators is marketed and sold to third-party purchasers.
 The natural gas is sold pursuant to contracts with such third parties, and the sales contracts are in their secondary terms and are on a month-to-month basis.
 The contract prices are based on a published regional index price, after adjustments for Btu content, transportation and related charges.

 The following purchasers individually accounted for ten percent or more of sales from the Underlying Properties that were included in calculating the Trust's "Income from net profits interest" for the periods presented.
-The table provides the percentage represented by the purchasers during the periods presented:
+The table provides the percentage represented by each of these purchasers during the periods presented: